mwhitehill/ClinicalNotesICU/README.md

+## Using Clinical Notes with Time Series Data for ICU Management

 This is code for the paper, "Using Clinical Notes with Time Series Data for ICU Management" at EMNLP 2019 by Swaraj Khadanga, Karan Aggarwal, Shafiq R. Joty, Jaideep Srivastava.

 This code has been modified by Matt Whitehill, Jacob Peplinski, and Yue Guo.

 The purpose of this project is to explore the use of textual information in three ICU prediction tasks.
 All experiments are based on the MIMIC-III clinical database which is required before this code can be used.

 # To Run This Code
 - Apply for access to the MIMIC-III Database [here](https://mimic.physionet.org/).